couchbaselabs/ToDoLite-Android/tutorial.md

 In `MainActivity.java`, create a new method called `startReplications` to create the push/pull replications:

-- initialise a new NSURL object.
-The string url for this tutorial is `http://todolite-syncgateway.cluster.com`
+- Initialise a new NSURL object.
+The string url for this tutorial is `http://todolite-syncgateway.cluster.com`.
-- initialise the pull replication with the `createPullReplication` method
+- Initialise the pull replication with the `createPullReplication` method.
-- initialise the push replication with the `createPushReplication  ` method
+- Initialise the push replication with the `createPushReplication  ` method.
-- set the continuous property to true on both replications
+- Set the continuous property to true on both replications.
-- call the `start` method on each replication
+- Call the `start` method on each replication.

 Finally, call the `startReplications` method in the `onCreate` method.